 “First of all, this was Abraham our Forefather.
 Do you even know who Abraham our Forefather was?
 Secondly, Isaac was a boy who learned Torah in the House of Study of our past ancestors and recited the afternoon prayers.
 Yiftach’s daughter was a girl with long hair and little brains.
 Did she study Torah?
 She played jacks!
 Why should God pity her?”

-After all these explanations, I felt my heart was exploding from pity for Yiftach’s daughter, an only daughter and so beautiful and lovely! . . .
+Even after all these explanations, I felt my heart exploding from pity for Yiftach’s daughter, an only daughter and so beautiful and lovely! . . .

 I had no doubt she was beautiful and lovely.
 All girls in the Chumash were beautiful and lovely.
 Was Rebecca not beautiful?
-Were Rachel, Dina, Miriam, Moses’ sister, ugly girls?
+Were Rachel, Dina, and Moses’ sister Miriam, ugly girls?
 Why would Yiftach’s daughter not be beautiful?

 My heart was aching.
 I couldn’t get her out of my mind for a moment.

 My mother noticed I was distracted and sad from something that I was carrying in my heart and was troubling me.
 “What happened?” she asked.

 With tears in my eyes, I told her the whole story about Yiftach’s daughter.